tiancity-NJU/da-faster-rcnn-PyTorch/README.md

 # da-faster-rcnn-PyTorch
-An unofficial implementation of  'Domain Adaptive Faster R-CNN for Object Detection in the Wild ’
+A PyTorch implementation of  'Domain Adaptive Faster R-CNN for Object Detection in the Wild ’

 ### Preparation